AstroNvim/docs/src/content/docs/configuration/getting_started.md

 ### Adding a Plugin of Your Choosing

 To install and configure a plugin, a *plugin specification* is required.
-Here is an example of a specification for user plugin (i.e.: a plugin that is not a part of AstroNvim), for a theme:
+Here is an example of a specification for the `catppuccin` theme:
 ```lua
 return {
   {